bachvietdo01/bachvietdo01.github.io/_posts/2025-05-31-intro-to-flow-matching-models.md

 ).to(device)
 ```

-### Step 2: learn the vector filed with an MLP neural net
+### Step 2: learn the vector field with an MLP neural net

 In the following, we choose $u_t^{\theta}(x)$ to be an MLP and caclulate the Conditional Flow Matching loss $L_{\text{CFM}}(\theta)$.